wthit56/syntax-js/README.md

 ### Syntax(code, type)

+#### Code
 The `code` parameter should be a HTML Element, or a string.

+##### HTML Element
 If a HTML Element is passed in, its innerHTML is used to layout and highlight the content according to any of the Element's relevant properties.

 The `justify` attribute can be used in a number of ways: set to "on" or with no value at all, the content will be justified (see below); set to "off", the content will not be justified.

 The `tab-size` attribute will be used to set the tab width of the content in equivalent spaces, changing how any indented code will look after rendering.

 The `type` attribute will be used to decide which syntax highlighter to use to render the content.

+##### String

 If a string is passed in, it is used as the content.
 It will be justified and its tab-size changed according to the defaults set (see below).

+#### Type

 The `type` parameter is optional, and should be a string.
 If a string was passed in, and a corresponding renderer exists at the time of rendering, this renderer will be applied to the